 interface.
 Audio is 24 bit and capture rates can be

 I experimented with various bit depths, capture frequencies

 and coding schemes.
 From a capture point of view,

 24 bit is somewhat high so I compromised at

-44 kHz is CD audio quality that is again going to be too
+44 kHz is CD audio quality but that is going to be too

 high for a cellular network and so I compromised at

 16 kHz.
 With a raw PCM transport, ignoring

 overheads, this would require a constant 256 kbits/s